 When Jacob and I first got married, we were in significant debt.
 We were looking for ways to cut down the cost of our living expenses, and that included finding the best way to save money on groceries.

 We developed a cost-effective grocery shopping system and have been using it ever since to save thousands of dollars on groceries every year.
 In fact, in our first year of marriage, we spent less than $12,000 total, with an average of only $220 per month spent on groceries.
 We weren’t buying cheap food, either.

 Our diet consists of fresh vegetables, some meat, healthy fats, and a moderate amount of healthy carbs and fresh fruit.
 It’s a solid, research-backed diet that should lead to optimal health.

 All that to say, we don’t have the cheapest diet.
 Most people would consider it top shelf living.
-And because we don’t eat processed foods, coupons are very rarely an option.
-However, we bet that if you looked at the cost of our monthly grocery bill, you’d never be able to tell.
-Through a few simple habits, we are able to consistently eat great food at reasonable prices.
+However, through a few simple habits, we are able to consistently eat great food at reasonable prices.

 Save money on groceries with smartphone apps

 Grocery cash back apps are simple to use and can keep more money in your pocket when you shop for groceries.